zeditor01/cdc_examples/documents/securing_cdc.md

 ![tlsproperties](/images/tlsproperties.png)

+In the example above, the access server is installed on Windows, and a JKS trust store has be identified at ```C:\tls\ryzen9.jks```.
+The trustore is password protected.
+When the Management console connects to the Access Server, the certificate inside the truststore will be used to encrypt the network flows between Management Console and Access Server.

 ## 4. Encryption between Access Server and CDC Agents

+***Note:*** This section is focussed on LUW platforms, which use application-controlled TLS.
+Section 5 will address z/OS agents which use Application-Transparent TLS.

+Encryption on the links between the Access Server and all the CDC capture and Apply agents is achieved via mutually authenticated TLS encryption (mTLS). mTLS is when two parties authenticate each other at the same time in an authentication protocol using certificates that can be authenticated against a certificate authority, and then used for encryption.

+The access server and the CDC agent each define

 <h3 id="4.1">4.1 Mutually Authenticated TLS Encryption</h3>
 <h3 id="4.2">4.2 Simplistic mTLS with Self-Signed Certificates</h3>
 <h3 id="4.3">4.3 mTLS with Certificate Authorities</h3>